St. Matthew Island: Mammals

+Birds

+Despite its high latitude, St. Matthew Island contains significant populations of endemic and migratory birds.
+In fact, the Department of the Interior has called the island "one of the richest seabird nesting colonies in the world", with over 5 million seabirds nesting during breeding season.
+Over 140 different species of birds have been identified on the island.
+The island, along with its small satellites Hall Island and Pinnacle Rock, contains the entire breeding range of McKay's bunting.
+Additionally, a subspecies of rock sandpiper (Calidris ptilocnemis ptilocnemis) and a subspecies of gray-crowned rosy finch (Leucosticte tephrocotis umbrina) breed only on the island and the nearby Pribilof Islands.
+Both McKay's bunting and Calidris ptilocnemis ptilocnemis, with their restricted breeding ranges, are among the rarest birds in North America, making their preservation among the top priorities for conservation groups.

 Fish

 There are two major lakes on the island, North Lake and Big Lake.
 The lakes contain a greater number of fish species (at least 5) than other nearby islands.

 Lichen

 Lichen studies were conducted on the island in the 1990s to prepare a list of lichens with their habitat, composition and distribution pattern.
 These studies were considered important for characterizing the eating habits of caribou and air quality.
 The vegetation of the islands has been classified as wet, moist and alpine tundra, based on landforms and drainage patterns.
 The plant communities were attributed to five categories.
-In the area of rock rubble fields and high ridges the vegetation was mainly crustacean lichens.
+In the area of rock rubble fields and high ridges the vegetation was mainly crustose lichens.
 Among the 148 lichen species of the islands, 125 showed the Arctic–alpine geographic distribution, 74 boreal, 18 were coastal, 9 amphi-Berengian and 41 widespread, with many species falling into more than one category.
 The lichen diversity was characterized by wide-ranging Arctic–alpine and boreal species; it was evaluated as luxuriant that was linked to reindeer species disappearing from the area.